Skip to main content

 Bird in Crown, Serpent at Root: The Universal Tree of Life Cult Across World Cultures

-The world-tree appears with astonishing consistency across cultures that had no historical contact: Norse Yggdrasil, Hindu Ashvattha, Buddhist Bodhi tree, Sumerian huluppu, Maya ceiba, Slavic Dub, Assyrian Sacred Tree.
-In nearly every case, a bird inhabits the crown, a serpent the roots, and a divine or royal figure stands in the axis.
+The world tree appears with striking consistency across cultures that had no historical contact: Norse Yggdrasil, Hindu Ashvattha, the Buddhist Bodhi tree, the Sumerian huluppu, the Maya ceiba, the Slavic Dub, the Assyrian Sacred Tree.
+In nearly every case, a bird sits in the crown, a serpent coils at the roots, and a divine or royal figure stands along the axis.
 The Urantia Book states plainly that a universal cult of the tree of life once existed, and identifies its seed as the actual Tree of Life at Dalamatia and the first Eden.

 Bird in Crown, Serpent at Root: The Universal Tree of Life Cult Across World Cultures